scottrabara/angular-4-course-project/README.md

 # Angular 4 Course Project

-A sample course project to create a small recipe managing website using Firebase and AngularFire.
+A sample course project to create a small recipe managing website using Angular 4, Firebase, and AngularFire.

 Also includes a small chat app using Firebase as well for messages within the project.